 I did my undergraduate work in history with a dual emphasis in American and African history at Miami University in Oxford, Ohio.
-My graduate work, also at Miami, was in sociology with emphasis in social psychology and deviance.
+My graduate work, also at Miami, was in sociology with an emphasis on social psychology and deviance.
 I worked for nearly 20 years as a substance abuse professional in both clinical and educational settings.
-As a program director I supervised clinical staff and outreach staff and worked closely with criminal justice systems to develop intervention programs.
+As a director of a county substance abuse agency I supervised clinical staff and outreach staff and worked closely with criminal justice systems to develop intervention programs.
 I worked under a federal grant as a K-12 substance abuse program director after moving away from public agency work.

-I moved to Maine in 2003 to run a bed and breakfast with my wife in Camden, Maine.
-I quickly found an IT position with MSAD 50 in Thomaston, Maine.
-In 2011 I accepted an IT position with UMaine and began teach sociology part-time in 2013.
+My wife and I moved to Maine in 2003 to run a bed and breakfast in Camden, Maine.
+I took an IT director’s position with MSAD 50 in Thomaston, Maine, the same year.
+In 2011 I accepted an IT position with UMaine and began teaching sociology part-time in 2013.

 My current areas of interest include constructionist perspectives on reality and organization, digital technology and society, and social inequality.